hwasungmars/qi/README.md

 ## Test

+To run all tests:

+`make test`

-To run Java tests:
+To run only Java tests go to the `java` subfolder and do:

-`lein junit`
+`mvn test`

-To run Clojure tests:
+To run only Clojure tests go to the `clojure` subfolder and do:

 `lein test`